Historical Sketch of Christ Church Coboconk

 Churchgoing in the late 1880’s was a serious, time-consuming commitment.
 Sunday started with Morning Prayer and Communion, then home for a quick lunch and back to Church for 2:30 Sunday School.
 After supper, the family would return again to church for Evensong.
 By 1889, the Church was growing so fast that the congregation decided they needed a local priest and a rectory.

 Rev. Wm.
 H. Burns was appointed rector in 1914 and had the terrible responsibility of being the religious leader while the Great War tore Europe apart.
 Lads from Coboconk and surrounding areas flocked to join the fight for “King and Country”.
-Rev. Burns, who was known to all the children as “Daddy” Burns would have the task of keeping the home fires burning and leading the mothers, sisters and wives, in prayer for the safe return of the brave lads in the trenches.
-Some of the lads came home to a hero’s welcome.
+Rev. Burns, who was known to all the children as “Daddy” Burns would have the task of keeping the home fires burning and leading the mothers, sisters and wives, in prayer for the safe return of the men in the trenches.

 Charlie Shields was one of the first pilots with the newly formed Royal Flying Corps.
 Roy Graham and Garth Barjarow were in the heroic attack at Vimy Ridge and the cenotaph beside Christ Church commemorates the ultimate sacrifice made by Garth and a number of his fellow townsmen.
 Tom Rutter and Dick Rutter Sr. were other returning veterans from “The Great War”.
 Others lived with serious wounds for the rest of their lives.
 Harry Jackson, for example, was gassed in one of the early German attacks.
 He returned to Coboconk but never fully recovered – even though he lived a full life as owner of the Pattie House and later served as Warden of Christ Church.

 Eventually Sunday School was moved from its 2:30 time to a morning time and thus Evensong at 7 pm became the family service.